benstt/blog/content/posts/building-a-backend.md

 ---
-title: "Building a backend for my website"
+title: "Building a backend for my website... with zero knowledge"
 date: 2022-05-26T18:04:45-03:00
 summary: A webpage is a bit limited without some server-side handling.
 You know... like having cool URLs, and probably some other things as well that I don't care.
 But why don't use it as a learning experience? :)
 draft: false